byrrice/Matlab-Final-Project/README.md

 # Audial, our homegrown music player
 This was a basic music player that Heather Hoden and I created for our MatLab final project.
 It can play music as well as play various tones/record you playing tones.
 Holds a special place due to being the first coding project I ever did.
-RIP Heather Hoden to never code again.
+RIP HH's coding.

 # Instructions: